Mmohler1/School-Projects/Minesweeper/README.md

 # Minesweeper

 ![Image of Minesweeper](https://github.com/Mmohler1/School-Projects/blob/main/Minesweeper/Design/MS-1.JPG)
-<p>A web version of the Minesweeper game that lets players login and register.</p>
+<p>A web version of the Minesweeper game that can be played on a browser</p>

 <p>Important directories are here</p>